-Use Activity Structures: Thumbs up!
+Use Activity Structures

 Activity structures are patterns for collaborative working in pairs or small groups.
 For example, you may want pupils to break out from a whole-group discussion and ‘think-pair-share’ or you might be looking for a way to structure concept stretchers, inquiry builders and other activities so as to maximise the involvement and responsibility of pupils.